10 great ways to celebrate the Fourth of July

 Be sure to catch the Grand entries, generally at 1 and 7 p.m.

-Some of the biggest music festivals are over the Fourth, though some take a breather on the holiday itself.
+Some of the biggest music festivals are over the Fourth.

 In Milwaukee, the giant Summerfest runs June 27-July 1 and July 3-8, with 11 stages and zones.
-The July 4 acts include Journey and Def Leppard.
+The July 4 acts include Journey, Def Leppard, Kesha and The Fray.

 © Beth Gauper